ertugrulcetin/overload-fn/README.md

 # overload-fn

-**overload-fn** is a Clojure library that makes possible function overloading on type.
+**overload-fn** is a tiny Clojure library that makes possible function overloading on type.
 Since Clojure doesn't support function overloading based on type hints, you need to either create a **protocol** or **multi-method**.
 This is where the library comes into play.
 Based on your overloaded function declaration, overload-fn chooses protocol or multi-method to implement overloading functionality.

 When working with Java libraries (especially writing wrappers), creating multiple protocols and multi-methods becomes daunting, so the library aims to solve this problem.